Therapy Plants: The Role Of Plant Therapy In Mental Health

 • Vetiver

-The use of essential oils may vary between treatment providers depending on the goals of therapy and the mental health needs of the individual.
+The use of essential oils may vary between treatment providers and therapists depending on the goals of therapy and the mental health needs of the individual.
 Some may use certain essential oils during therapy depending on the nature of the topics being explored in the specific session, while others may recommend that individuals explore and discover what works for them.
-In one study, it was found that when used in combination with psychotherapy, essential oils were able to successfully relieve symptoms of anxiety, depression, and chronic pain
+In one study, it was found that when used in combination with therapy, essential oils were able to successfully relieve symptoms of anxiety, depression, and chronic pain

-Different gardening activities
+Different gardening activities in plant therapy

 Getty